Three Ring Ranch Exotic Animal Sanctuary

 When one hears "exotic animal sanctuary," many images come to mind.
 While many sanctuaries are often exploitative of animals and a tourist trap, Three Ring Ranch Exotic Animal Sanctuary is the Real McCoy!

 The sanctuary's commitment to excellence is evident in its accreditation from the American Sanctuary Association and the Global Federation of Animal Sanctuaries.
-This recognition highlights its adherence to high standards in animal care, space, nutrition, and safety for both animals and keepers.
+This recognition highlights its adherence to high standards in animal care, space, nutrition, and safety for animals and keepers.
 Remarkably, it stands among only 38 facilities in the U.S. to achieve such distinction.

 As a non-profit organization, Three Ring Ranch operates entirely on donations.
 The sanctuary's staff consists of volunteers, underscoring a community-driven approach to wildlife care and conservation.

-Fun Facts & Cool Features
+Three Ring Ranch Exotic Animal Sanctuary: Fun Facts & Cool Features

-The Three Ring Ranch Exotic Animal Sanctuary is Hawaii's only fully accredited, USDA-licensed exotic animal sanctuary.
-This sanctuary houses various animals, including zebras, bison, nene (Hawaiian Geese), hawks, owls, flamingos, reptiles, and monkeys.
+The sanctuary is Hawaii's only fully accredited, USDA-licensed exotic animal sanctuary.
+This sanctuary houses zebras, bison, nene (Hawaiian Geese), hawks, owls, flamingos, reptiles, and monkeys.

 One fascinating aspect of the sanctuary is its role as a retirement community for the State's Nene population.
 This initiative provides a haven for captive birds past their reproductive age and non-releasable wild birds.